stevekrouse/cycle/README.md

 ## Eventually

+* bubble.is typing 's thing and speeadsheet like database and schema thing
 * inspecting html highlights code, and clicking on code highlights html
 * allow users to cycle their cycle project's data to firebase (firebase bindings)
    * on value REF change (value)